 The soluble salts results by themselves are not very useful.
-Both helpful (e.g., K, Ca) and harmful (Na) salts can all contribute to the value.
-The Ward test breaks these out and Lobato's soil comes in in the ok range for sodium (Na).
+Both beneficial and harmful salts (e.g., sodium, calcium, magnesium) can all contribute to the value.
+The Ward test breaks these out and Lobato's soil comes in in the acceptable range for sodium.